saif-karnawi/LaunchPad-Challenge/README.md

 ![1_mpIg9ImJKCRkGdqwl1T-BA](https://user-images.githubusercontent.com/96713723/190940486-738bb593-baf9-495b-87e2-6c191f9a089a.jpeg)
 ![DsC1dZY](https://user-images.githubusercontent.com/96713723/190940254-f3b51f70-2827-4da5-ad60-a3ad7ebeaaab.gif)

-If we don’t have the time, @media queries are our best bet along with the line of code mentioned above.
-We might also choose a new look for the desktop website that is more mobile friendly and deploy that.
+If we don’t have the time, @media queries in CSS are our best bet along with the line of code mentioned above.
+We might also choose a new look for the desktop website that is more mobile friendly and deploy that for both.